Did you notice it?

-For example, if your niche is Ice Hockey, you need to go through the pages and make sure that at least 80% of them are Ice hockey related.
+For example, if your niche is Ice Hockey, you must go through the pages and ensure that at least 80% of them are Ice hockey related.
 You’ll notice that not all the pages are directly related or relevant.

-This is where you can see the purchasing behavior of the selected audience, and it’s relatively straightforward.
+This is where you can see the purchasing behaviour of the selected audience, and it’s relatively straightforward.

 Providing Value to your Audience

-Once you’ve researched your audience and have a strong grasp of their demographics, interest’s/pain points, and purchasing behaviors you can start investing in boosting content.
+Once you’ve researched your audience and have a firm grasp of their demographics, interest’s/pain points, and purchasing behaviours you can start investing in boosting content.

 This is especially important if you don’t have a following yet because you don’t want to put your potential buyers off by going straight for the sale before you’ve provided any value.

-In Gary V’s words, you don’t want to go straight for the right hook (offer) before throwing some jabs (providing value).
-Remember, you need to provide value in order to build trust with your audience.
+Gary V says you don’t want to go straight for the right hook (offer) before throwing some jabs (providing value).
+Remember, you must deliver value to build trust with your audience.

-The best way to do this is to create content which is relevant to your audience or solves a particular pain point.
-Because Facebook’s organic reach has been steadily declining since 2014, you’re going to have to put money behind your posts.
+The best way to do this is to create content relevant to your audience or solve a particular pain point.
+Because Facebook’s organic reach has been steadily declining since 2014, you will have to put money behind your posts.

-If you’re putting out good content, you’ll start building your audience and your brand at a really fast rate.
-Plus, you’ll be generating leads that you can target when you start running ads for your offers.
+If you’re putting out good content, you’ll start building your audience and brand quickly.
+You’ll also be generating leads you can target when you start running ads for your offers.

 Facebook Ad E-commerce Strategy; the nitty-gritty

-A retargeting campaign is rather self-explanatory.
-You’re simply retargeting your Ads to people who have had some form of interaction with your store.
+A Facebook retargeting campaign is relatively self-explanatory.
+You’re simply retargeting your ads to people who have had some form of interaction with your store.

-The reason retargeting campaigns are so effective on Facebook is because of a little thing called the Facebook Pixel.
-If you place the string of code on your website, it collects data that helps you track conversions from Facebook Ads, build targeted audiences, and most pertinently, remarket to people who have already taken some form of action on your website.
+Retargeting campaigns are so effective on Facebook because of a little thing called the Facebook Pixel.
+Suppose you place the string of code on your website.
+In that case, it collects data that helps you track conversions from Facebook Ads, build targeted audiences, and, most pertinently, remarket to people who have already taken action on your website.

 Creating a Pixel is relatively straightforward with this guide from Facebook.

-In order to retarget Ads, you need to have generated a significant amount of traffic or interactions with our store.
+To retarget Ads, you need to have generated significant traffic or interactions with our store.
 That’s precisely why boosting content is so important.

 If you’re targeting the right people with jabs, when you retarget with a right hook, you’re much more likely to convert and see a healthy return on your Ad spend.

-If you have customer files or any other information on your customers, you can create custom audiences.
-You can then target Ads to the audience you’ve created on Facebook and Instagram.
+You can create custom audiences if you have customer files or any other information on your customers.
+You can then target ads to the audience you’ve created on Facebook and Instagram.

-Jon Loomer, who is a thought-leader on Facebook Ads believes (as I do) that targeting is the most important part of your Ads.
+Jon Loomer, a thought-leader on Facebook Ads, believes (as I do) that targeting is the most important part of your Ads.
 Custom audiences allow you to create highly targeted Ads.

-If you’ve never created a custom audience, I’d suggest reading this guide by Jon Loomer.
+If you’ve never created a custom audience, I suggest reading Jon Loomer’s guide.

-A Lookalike Audience is a neat feature Facebook Ads feature and probably one of the greatest ways to reach new people who are likely to be interested in your business because they’ve been selected on the basis of how similar they are to your best customers.
+A Lookalike Audience is a neat Facebook Ads feature and probably one of the greatest ways to reach new people who are likely to be interested in your business because they’ve been selected based on how similar they are to your best customers.

-Essentially, you’ll be able to reach cold audiences that are like your warm audiences, but much larger.
-That’s super powerful because you’re able to target cold traffic that behaves like warm traffic.
+You’ll be able to reach cold audiences like your warm ones, but much larger ones.
+That’s super powerful because you can target cold traffic that behaves like warm traffic.